 Simple English definitions for legal terms

-Read a random definition: errors and omissions
+Read a random definition: right of contribution

 A deemed transferor is someone who has an interest in a special kind of trust that can be taxed when they die.
 This person is usually the child of the person who created the trust.
 For example, if a grandfather sets up a trust that pays money to his son for life and then gives the rest to his grandson, the son is the deemed transferor.
 When the son dies, the government may take some of the money in the trust as a tax.
 This tax is called the generation-skipping transfer tax.